 I mostly work with mechanics.
 In the Air Force and military field, everything is taught in English.
 English skills are important in order for the mechanics to communicate with the American soldiers here, and all their procedures are done in English.
 So, my job is to make sure that they have the ability to read the required documents and communicate with their coworkers in an effective manner.

 How did you prepare to teach military-related English?

-What I would tell everybody is it’s really not all that different from teaching adults to children because you still need to find ways for them to enjoy the material, relate to the material, and understand the material.
-So having teaching experience helped, but also just making relationships with the students and working for their interests.
+What I would tell everybody is it’s really not all that different teaching adults versus children because you still need to find ways for them to enjoy the material, relate to the material, and understand the material.
+So having teaching experience helped, but also just making relationships with the students and working with their interests.
 And I think in any classroom environment, the students can tell if you’re invested in their education.
-It’s the same thing here with working in the military environment: the students want you to put your best effort into improving their career and that will go a long way.
+It’s the same thing here with working in the military environment: The students want you to put your best effort into improving their career, and that will go a long way.